freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/find-more-than-the-first-match.md

 assert(starRegex.flags.match(/i/).length == 1);
 ```

-Your match should match both occurrences of the word `"Twinkle"`
+Your match should match both occurrences of the word `Twinkle`

 ```js
 assert(